lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

 PE authenticode is the signature scheme used by Windows to sign and verify the integrity of PE executables.
 The signature is associated with the data directory :attr:`~lief.PE.DataDirectory.TYPES.CERTIFICATE_TABLE` that is not always tied to a section (it implies that the signature is not necessarily mapped in memory).
+In fact, the data directory entry points to a file offset, not a RVA.
 This signature is wrapped in a PKCS #7 container with custom object types as defined in the official documentation [#]_.